 Limitations of Using Custom Scripts for Postgres to Snowflake Connection

-Here are some of the limitations associated with the use of custom scripts to connect Postgres to Snowflake.
+Here are some of the limitations associated with using custom scripts to connect PostgreSQL to Snowflake.

 Complexity

-This method necessitates a solid grasp of PostgreSQL and Snowflake, including their respective data types, SQL syntax, and file-handling features.
-Some may find this to be a challenging learning curve because not all may have substantial familiarity with SQL or database management.
+This method requires a solid understanding of PostgreSQL and Snowflake, including their respective data types, SQL syntax, and file-handling capabilities.
+Some may find this to be a challenging learning curve because not everyone has substantial familiarity with SQL or database management.

 Time-consuming

-It can take a while to write scripts and troubleshoot any problems that may occur, particularly with larger databases or more intricate data structures.
+It can take some time to write scripts and troubleshoot any issues that may arise, especially with larger databases or more complex data structures.

 Error-prone